jfrog/tome/docs/overview/quickstart.md

 is to manage.

 Throughout this guide, you will encounter several terms specific to **tome**.
-For detailed definitions, we invite you to review our [tome Glossary](../resources/glossary.md).
+For detailed definitions, we invite you to review our [Glossary](../resources/glossary.md).

 ## Prerequisites